phenotypic/Primer-Designer/README.md

 ## To-do

-- Use parameters file as default values (not coded into script)
 - BLAST primer check
 - Allow command arguments for primer parameters
 - Allow input for left or right primer